ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ## Version -01 to -02 ## {#sec-01-02}

 * Additional error handling, using also error types.

+* Selective update of group-configuration resources with PATCH/iPATCH.

+* Editorial improvements.

 ## Version -00 to -01 ## {#sec-00-01}